WilliamWoha/csjournal/docs/Semester2/OOP/Topic08.rst

 More about Classes
 """"""""""""""""""

 | A class has Member Variables and Member Functions, just like a Struct.
 It has some extra functionality compared to structures however, such as having a Constructor (After some research, I found out Structures in C don't have constructors, but Structures in C++ do.
-I guess they made their funct.
+I guess they made their functionality similar to Classes after being carried over from C).
 Here's the syntax for a Class:

 .. code-block:: c++
    :linenos:

     class ClassName {
         Datatype Variable;
 		Datatype Variable2;
         ReturnType Function() {
 	    // Function Body
 	}